gree2/gree2.github.com/_posts/2015-05-26-apache-hbase-getting-started.md

             # run a backup master server
             # and a zookeeper instance
             # 1. setup hbase just as standalone
+            # in conf/ create a file `backup-masters`
+            $ pico backup-masters
+            hostname-b

             # 2. copy configuration
             # node-a => node-b